jeonghanlee/epics-trainings/docs/CH2/ciwithgitlab.md

 * Instrumentation [`dev-bpm-support`](https://git.als.lbl.gov/alsu/epics/modules/dev-bpm-support)
 * RF [`dev-feed-support`](https://git.als.lbl.gov/alsu/epics/modules/dev-feed-support)

-For IOCs needing specific site modules, create a `.sitmodules` file in the top level.
-The CI will detect it and include the modules during build.
+If your IOC requires one or more of these site-specific modules, you need to signal this to the CI pipeline.
+This is done by creating a file named `.sitmodules` in the top-level directory of your IOC repository.

+The CI pipeline (specifically jobs defined in `env-sitemodules.yml`) detects the presence of this file.
+If `.sitmodules` exists, the CI will automatically add a predefined set of common site modules to the build environment (by cloning them) before compiling your IOC.
+Based on the example walkthrough below, simply creating a `.sitmodules` file seems sufficient to trigger this.
+(Verify this mechanism if your requirements differ or if specific modules need to be listed within the file in some cases).

 ## CI Stages Explaned

 The stages section in your `.gitlab-ci.yml` defines the different phases of your CI pipeline.
 The current configuration includes:

-* `build`: This stage is responsible for compiling your IOC code, building any necessary dependencies, and preparing it for testing.

-* `test`: This stage is reserved for further tests to verify the functionality and stability of your IOC for the future.
-Currently it only executes existing code analyzer tools.

-The following stages are currently commented out but might be available or planned for future use in the alsu/ci project:

-* `analyzers`: This stage would typically run static code analysis tools to identify potential issues and enforce coding standards.

-* `deploy`: This stage contains the demonstration of how to publish the results of the previous stage `analyzers`.
+* `build`: Compiles your IOC application code against the target EPICS environment (potentially augmented with site modules if `.sitmodules` is present).

+* `test`: Intended for running automated tests.
+Currently, the default jobs referenced might only execute basic checks or serve as placeholders for user-defined tests.
+The following stages are often available via the central CI project but commented out by default in the template:

+* `analyzers`: Reserved for jobs that perform static code analysis.
+Users need to configure the specific tools and commands if they reference the corresponding analyzer files.

+* `deploy`: Could contain jobs for deploying build artifacts, documentation, or tagging releases.

 ## Let's do this!

-### Create your first repo at gitlab

-* Go to `alsu/sandbox` and hit `New project`
+(Hands-On Example)

+This walkthrough shows how to push the `mouse` IOC (created in a previous lesson) to a new GitLab repository and observe the CI pipeline.

+### Create Your First Repository on GitLab

+* Go to the ALS-U GitLab instance and navigate to a suitable group, like your personal sandbox area or a project group (e.g., `alsu/sandbox`).
+Click `New project`.

 |![Step 1](images/step1.png)|
 | :---: |